HParker/flamegraph-viewer/README.md

 # flamegraph-viewer

-An interactive flame graph viewer and profile analyser for native programs.
-It reads three common profile formats into one in-memory model and lets you explore where a program spends its time — either visually (a Bevy GUI) or from the command line (LLM- and script-friendly output).
+This program loads profile data from `perf` or in the Gecko format and displays it locally.

-## Screenshots
+It is written in Rust using the Bevy game engine.
+AI was used in the creation of this project.

-The GUI opens on a drop target; drag any supported profile onto the window to load it:
+Drag a profile onto the window to open it:

 ![The viewer's empty drop target, prompting you to drag a profile file onto the window](img/drag-and-drop.png)